 General Directions for Using a Pot Still for Home Distillations

+Some stills like mine come with a column that has holes in the bottom and attaches above a boiler.
+If yours does not have this and you feel strongly about using a column, you can improvise.
 I always place a stainless-steel rack on the bottom of my boiler to keep the plant material from touching the bottom and place the plant material in a stainless-steel steaming basket.
+This way the plant material is not in danger of scorching or sticking.

 After you have placed the plant material in the basket this way, fill your boiler half full of water.
 The exact amount is going to vary depending on the amount it holds.
 If you are not distilling something acidic, it helps to add just a bit of citric acid to your water because you want it to be slightly acidic.
 An ideal pH is somewhere between 5.5 and 6.